 Read any comments your editor made about the changes.
 Do you have questions?
 Are there changes you can’t see the reason for, or comments that need explanation?
 Save them to discuss with your editor via email or chat.

 This first stage may take more than a single day, depending on the length of your manuscript, the number of changes and comments, and the time you have available.
 Take your time and conserve your energy.

 On your next revision day, revisit the Maybe changes and see if any have changed to Yes or NFW.
 Accept the new Yes changes.

 Now revisit the rest of the Maybe and NFW changes, and see if any feel different after you’ve had time to reflect on them.
 You may disagree with any particular change your editor suggests, but bear in mind you hired him to do a job to the best of his professional capability, so take some time to reflect on the suggestions you disagree with before rejecting them out of hand.

 It’s always safest to assume that if your editor suggested a change, it was to solve a problem.
 If you’re not sure you understand the problem, ask.
 Or you may see the problem but not agree with your editor’s solution.
 If you have a better solution of your own, go for it.
 If not, discuss it with your editor and see if you can come up with something between you.

 If you agree on second or third consideration that a particular change works for you, make it.
-If you’ve looked at the change in place (viewed in Final with no markup visible) and it’s still not right, reject it.
+If you’ve looked at the change in place (viewed with no markup visible) and it’s still not right, reject it.
 It’s your book, and the buck stops with you.

 Imagine, if you can, that you’re seeing it for the first time as a reader would.
 Be prepared to briefly highlight or comment places you want to mark for change as you go.
 Your editor may not have caught every possible problem, and by this time you’ll have learned a lot about the writing habits that were getting in the way of telling your story, so you’ll see more things that can be improved upon.
 Mark the places you want to come back to, and keep reading.